Mo-MR-123/BattleshipGame/README.md

 6. Make style of play page better.

 7. Add timer to game (handled in server).

+8. Finish instructions on "How to play" page.
+Also fix payment link ( ͡° ͜ʖ ͡°)

+9. Make the website compatible for smaller device screens aswell.

+10. Make own images for hitting and missing a tile instead of using colors to show hits or miss.
 ---

 **INFO ABOUT HOW BATTLESHIP IS PLAYED:**